Abuton/featureeng/README.rst

 ==========
 featureeng
 ==========
-This Package is to help make feature engineering easy.
+This Package is being built to help make feature engineering easy for machine learning related project.
 It will consist of many python functions that makes building a Machine Learning model easy.

-The project is at the Infant stage but will grow everyday going by 2hrs/day.
-OnG.
+The project is at the Infant stage but will grow everyday.

 .. image:: https://img.shields.io/pypi/v/featureeng.svg
         :target: https://pypi.python.org/pypi/featureeng